The Three Acres

 After blankly staring at various pipes and connectors, enjoying a couple of small explosions, and eventually drinking many celebratory pints, they were almost ready to go.
 They spent the rest of the summer perfecting their beers, going back and forth between the Brewshed and the Brewery, and preparing for the local beer festival in September - where their first beers would make their debut.

 The Blackboys is a 14th Century Sussex Inn - and the nearest pub to the Three Acres.
 The boys had been to its annual Beer Festival pretty much every year, all of their lives (on the J2Os until age 18, don't panic), so no pressure launching there!
 They spent most of that day pacing circles in the Brewery and making their way through the odd anti-stress pint.

 The next day, they met some old friends and family and tried Three Acre from a bar for the first time.
-Word got round and - to cut a long story short - the Three Acre Best and Session Pale were the first barrels at the festival to go empty.
-All gone by the end of Day Two!
+To cut a long story short - the Three Acre Best and Session Pale were the first barrels at the festival to go empty.
+All gone by the end of Day Two...

 Since the Beer Festival, our beers have been appearing on select pub taps across Kent and Sussex.